 Kaiser Permanente's Center for Total Health is a 12,793-sq.-ft. interactive learning center showcasing Kaiser Permanente's approach to healthcare for the public, policymakers, and the health sector.
 The Center for Total Health is Kaiser's vision of where healthcare is headed – the future of healthcare.
 For this reason, they wanted to make sure that it included the dynamic, informational, educational, and technological elements required by both their current and future patients.
-The design for the space includes an 80-ft.-wide by 8 ft.-9 in.-tall interactive video wall which allows users to interface with unique software and to learn about Kaiser Permanente in a dynamic and educational way.
-There is also an interactive screen array wall comprised of twelve 55-inch LED LCD interactive monitors.
-In the orientation area, visitors to the Center can watch a film detailing the history of Kaiser Permanente broadcasted on a 103-inch plasma screen.
+The space includes an 80-ft.-wide by 8-ft.-9-in.-tall interactive video wall which allows users to interface with unique software and to learn about Kaiser Permanente in a dynamic and educational way.
+There is also an interactive screen array wall comprised of 12 55-inch LED LCD interactive monitors.
+In the orientation area, visitors to the center can watch a film detailing the history of Kaiser Permanente broadcasted on a 103-inch plasma screen.